awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dynamodb-provisionedthroughput.md

 # AWS::DynamoDB::Table ProvisionedThroughput<a name="aws-properties-dynamodb-provisionedthroughput"></a>

 Throughput for the specified table, which consists of values for `ReadCapacityUnits` and `WriteCapacityUnits`\.
-For more information about the contents of a provisioned throughput structure, see [Amazon DynamoDB Table ProvisionedThroughput](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-dynamodb-provisionedthroughput.html)\.

 ## Syntax<a name="aws-properties-dynamodb-provisionedthroughput-syntax"></a>